Who Is This Programme For?

 The MA in Music Education and Performance programme is designed for any student wishing to pursue an active career as both a professional musician and a teacher or educator.
 It aims to equip you with the necessary musical skills, insight and experience required by the contemporary profession in its widest sense, with a focus on the artist in educational settings, from instrumental and/or vocal teaching to workshop leading.

-This programme can be taken on a full-time basis for one year or a part-time basis over two years.
+In 2016-17, this programme can be taken on a full-time basis for one year or a part-time basis over two years.

-- Compulsory 'core' modules designed to develop your individual technical and interpretative skills in your principal study discipline through one-to-one and group tuition
+- Compulsory 'core' modules designed to develop your individual technical and interpretative skills in your principal study discipline through one-to-one and group tuition.

 - A wide range of departmental and cross-department solo, small group/chamber music, and large ensemble activities, to develop a range of artistic and related skills relevant to your professional aspirations.

 - An intensive research module in pedagogy which provides a foundation for Masters level critical thinking to underpin all aspects of the programme.

 - You will also choose two out of three pedagogy-related 'Specialist Options,' through which you will be able to develop and explore pedagogical principles and practice in depth, enabling you to develop your teaching skills, understand and explore the philosophy of practice, and enhance your employability prospects within the profession.

 The MA in Music Education and Performance has just been successfully revalidated, and from September 2017 will be a four-term (full-time) and seven-term (part-time) programme.
 The brochure for entry in Sep 2017 will be published here shortly.

 For more details please contact Tim Palmer.